| A

 form to be enjoyed for its beauty as well as its utility.
 The

 Chinese, however, value the chopsticks’ utilitarian nature first.
+Chopsticks are created from many materials and

 made into various shapes.
 Common materials are bamboo, wood,